xabbu42/Master/arbeit.md

 proof can be divided in disjoint equivalence classes of corresponding symbol occurrences which are called families.
 In this text we will be mainly concerned with the families of $□$ occurrences and their polarities as defined below.
-We will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ occurrences explicit in the notation and usable in definitions.
+I will therefore define annotated formulas, sequents and proof trees in this chapter which make the families and polarities of $□$ occurrences explicit in the notation and usable in definitions.

 \Begin{definition}[polarity]
-We assign a *positive* or *negative polarity* relative to $A$ to all subformulas occurrences $B$ in $A$ as follows:
+Assign *positive* or *negative polarity* relative to $A$ to all subformulas occurrences $B$ in $A$ as follows:

 * The only occurrence of $A$ in $A$ has positive polarity.